 And that only accounts for added C-19 deaths.
 In addition, lockdowns trigger hordes of other types of deaths both immediately and in the long-term by causing anxiety, depression, missed medical care, unemployment, and poverty.

 Despite those facts, media outlets have often scorned the idea of herd immunity, like this October 2020 article in the New York Times that claims:

 That statement suffers from two fatal flaws:

-In comparison, 240,213 or about 15 times more fatalities from C-19 were recorded among people of all ages in death certificates filed by November 21, 2020.
-Given the ages of the deceased, this amounts to 3.2 million years of life, or four times worse than the idealized scenario.
+In comparison, 382,918 or about 27 times more fatalities involving C-19 were recorded among people of all ages in 2020.
+Given the ages of the deceased, this amounts to 5.1 million years of life, or six times worse than the idealized scenario.

 That scenario unrealistically assumes prevention measures and herd immunity are so effective that no one over the age of 32 catches C-19—but like the British Medical Journal paper—it shows that there comes a tipping point where broad lockdowns cause more C-19 deaths than balanced measures.
 Again, that’s in addition to all of the other deadly effects of lockdowns.

 However, strategic social distancing can keep hospitalizations at reasonable levels so that victims receive proper care, and it can also buy time to discover and mass-produce effective treatments.